TimBisley/YoutubeThemeRefresh/README.md

 ## Credits 💻

-This extension was created by [Your Name Here](https://github.com/yourusername).
+This extension was created by [Tim Bisley](https://github.com/TimBisley).